 Since the sliding mode control was invented in the beginning of 1970s (see a historical review in [1]), the sliding mode control technique is recently used in stabilization [2], [3], tracking [4], observer design [5], identification [6], frequency domain analysis [7], and other control problems.
 Other promising modifications of the original sliding mode concept, such as integral sliding mode [8], are developed.
-Application of the sliding mode method is extended even to stochastic systems ([9]-[13]) and stochastic filtering problems [14], [15].
-However, although it is possible to design a sliding manifold so that an infinite-horizon quadratic cost functional including the system state only is minimized [1], it seems, to the best of authors' knowledge, that no optimal sliding mode algorithms for nonlinear polynomial systems, similar to the optimal polynomial-quadratic regulator [16] or linear-quadratic feedback control [17], [18], have been designed.
-Meanwhile, simply the fact that the sliding mode control has a transparent physical sense [1] and is successfully applied to many technical problems [19] leads to a conjecture that the optimal control problems whose solution is given by a sliding mode control should exist.
-One of those optimal control problems for nonlinear systems is considered in this paper.
+Application of the sliding mode method is extended even to stochastic systems [9], [10] and stochastic filtering problems [11], [12].
+However, although it is possible to design a sliding manifold so that an infinite-horizon guadratic cost functional including the system state only is minimized [1], it seems, to the best of authors' knowledge, that no optimal sliding mode algorithms, solving the optimal control problem for a Bolza-Meyer criterion with the quadratic control term [13], [14], have been designed.
+Meanwhile, simply the fact that the sliding mode control has a transparent physical sense [1] and is successfully applied to many technical problems [15] leads to a conjecture that the optimal control problems whose solution is given by a sliding mode control should exist.
+One of those optimal control problems is considered in this paper.

-This paper presents the solution to the optimal control problem for a nonlinear polynomial system with a Bolza-Meyer criterion where the integral control and state energy terms are quadratic and the non-integral term is of the first degree.
+This paper presents the solution to the optimal control problem for a linear system with a Bolza-Meyer criterion, where the integral control and state energy terms are quadratic and the non-integral term is of the first degree.
 That type of criteria would be useful in the joint control and parameter identification problems where the objective should be reached for a finite time.
-It is shown that optimal solution is given by a causal sliding mode control, whereas the conventional polynomial-quadratic regulator does not lead to a causal solution and, therefore, fails.
-The theoretical result is complemented with an illustrative example verifying performance of the designed control algorithm.
-The optimal sliding mode regulator is compared to the polynomial-quadratic regulator corresponding to the quadratic Bolza-Meyer criterion ([16]).
+It is shown that optimal solution is given by a causal sliding mode control, whereas the conventional linear feedback control does not lead to a causal solution and, therefore, fails.
+The theoretical

+A. Ferrara is with Department of Informatics and Systems, University of Pavia, Via Ferrata 2, 27100, Pavia, Italy antonella.ferrara@unipv.it result is complemented with an illustrative example verifying performance of the designed control algorithm.
+The optimal sliding mode regulator is compared to the conventional LQR corresponding to the quadratic Bolza-Meyer criterion.
 The simulation results confirm an advantage in favor of the designed sliding mode control.
-For comparison purposes, both sliding mode and polynomial-quadratic regulators are applied to minimizing the quadratic Bolza-Meyer criterion without the nonintegral term.
-In accordance with the developed theory, the simulation results confirm coincidence of both, sliding mode and polynomial-quadratic, optimal regulator algorithms in this case.
+For comparison purposes, both sliding mode and LQ regulators are applied to minimizing the quadratic Bolza-Meyer criterion without the non-integral term.
+In accordance with the developed theory, the simulation results confirm coincidence of both, sliding mode and linear feedback, optimal control algorithms in this case.

 The paper is organized as follows.
-Section 2 states the optimal control problem for a nonlinear polynomial system with a non-quadratic Bolza-Meyer criterion.
+Section 2 states the optimal control problem for a linear system with a nonquadratic Bolza-Meyer criterion.
 The sliding mode solution to the optimal control problem is given in Section 3.
 The proof of the obtained results is given in Appendix.
 Section 4 contains an illustrative example.